exclm/pysql/docs/source/intro.rst

 functions against those databases is welcome.
 Support for Microsoft SQL Server and sqlite will be available as soon as those databases are added to the Gerald project, and volunteers for Gerald will benefit sqlpython as well.

-As of 1.7.0, sqlpython sessions can only "see" metadata within the named schema belonging to the currently connected user.
-A fix for this is expected for 1.7.1.